Purpose and Background

 Activity Overview

-Equipped with tongs, gloves, and biodegradable trash bags, our team walked a 0.99 km route through side alleys, sidewalks, and public walkways.
-Over the course of 20 minutes, we collected a total of 85 pieces of trash.
-The path was selected based on foot traffic and potential litter accumulation zones.
+Armed with gloves, tongs, and biodegradable trash bags, our team covered a 0.99 km route through side streets, public walkways, and narrow alleys — areas where litter tends to accumulate.
+Over the course of just 20 minutes, we collected 85 pieces of trash.
+The route was chosen based on pedestrian traffic and locations known for hidden waste.

-One of the most memorable moments was when a resident stopped to thank us, expressing surprise at the amount of waste hidden in everyday spaces.
-This reaction reaffirmed our belief that environmental efforts aren’t just about removing trash, but about sparking reflection and conversation.
+One of the most memorable moments came when a local resident stopped to thank us.
+They expressed genuine surprise at the amount of trash hidden in places they pass by every day.
+That brief interaction reminded us that environmental action is not only about cleaning streets but also about prompting reflection and inspiring change.

 Waste Composition Analysis